msb-dev/robot-simulator/README.md

 # Toy Robot Simulator

 Web page written in TypeScript and React to parse commands to control a simulated toy robot.

+Live version of the simulator here: https://msb-dev.github.io/robot-simulator/

 [See below](#discussion-about-the-design) for discussion about the design of this solution.

 Scaffolded with `npm create vite`.